Reasoning by Analogy

 Neural Mechanism

-Our neural brain automatically groups inputs of our senses into categories with shared features.
-This occurs because of the combination of the neuron’s All-or-None firing and Hebb’s observation of neurons that fire together, wire together.
-Those two features allow the grouping of similar inputs into the same category.
-A side effect is they ignore any detail beyond that necessary to fire the neuron.
+Our brain automatically groups sensory inputs into categories with shared features.
+This occurs due to the combination of the neuron’s All-or-None firing and Hebb’s observation that neurons that fire together, wire together.
+These two features allow the grouping of similar inputs into the same category.
+A side effect is that any detail beyond what is necessary to fire the neuron gets ignored.

 Let’s consider the processing steps of sensory data in Figure 1.
 Neural Impact Stages.